jayvanderwall/easyparse/README.md

 Grammars are defined in a reasonably natural syntax by using overloaded operator.
 New functions can be easily defined to allow succinct and readable parsing of complicated grammars.

 This module is still in alpha and may change substantially in the near future.
-It currently only works with Python 2.7, but Python 3.x is in the works.
+It has been testing in both Python 2.7.6 and Python 3.4.3.

 ## Installing